Jamil Al Midfai: Biography

-Born in the town of Mosul, Midfai served in the Ottoman army during World War I, but deserted in 1916 to take part in the nationalist Arab Revolt.
+Al-Midfai was born in the town of Mosul, he served in the Ottoman army during World War I, but deserted in 1916 to take part in the nationalist Arab Revolt after being captured by the Russians and recruited by the British.
 After the war, he was an aide to the Emir Faisal during his brief reign in Syria.
-He returned to Iraq in 1920, but was soon forced into exile in Jordan because of his anti-British nationalist activities.
+He returned to Iraq in 1920 and Iraqi troops during the Iraqi Revolt seeking independence of the British.
+He was forced into exile in Transjordan because of his anti-British nationalist activities.
 Upon his return in 1923, he served in various senior provincial capacities and finally joined the cabinet in 1930.

-He was elected as the president of the Chamber of Deputies from December 1930 to November 1931, and from November 1931 to November 1933.